luntergroup/smcsmc/performance/report/constpopsize_byparticle.rst

    sphinxreport-quickstart

 **********************************************************
-Dependence of inferred Ne on amount of number of particles
+Dependence of inferred Ne on number of particles
 **********************************************************

 Population size inference with varying numbers of particles.
-These runs used 50 Mb of sequence, using 10 replicates, 5 EM iterations, and a constant population size of 10000.
 (see `constpopsize_byparticle_experiment.py`)

 =========